LinusNEP/TCC-IRoNL/README.md

 roslaunch unitree_navigation navigation.launch rname:=go1 rviz:=true
 rosrun unitree_guide main_ctrl
 ```
 After running T1 -T3 above, the robot will lie on the floor of the Gazebo world.
 At the terminal where you ran `rosrun unitree_guide main_ctrl`, press the key '2' on the keyboard to switch the robot's state from Passive(initial state) to FixedStand.
-Thereafter, press the '5' key to switch from FixedStand to MoveBase.
+After, you can press the '5' key to switch from FixedStand to MoveBase.
 At this point, the robot is ready to receive navigation commands.

 **T1 - T3 (if wheeled robot):**
 ```bash